Mister-Espria/NewPCSetup/README.md

 # NewPCSetup
 List of programs and tutorials

+This setting is very useful when using chocolatey
 ## Add “Run with PowerShell (Admin)” Context Menu for .PS1 Files
 https://www.top-password.com/blog/add-run-with-powershell-admin-context-menu-for-ps1-files/

+> Chocolatey is a package manager for windows.

 ## Install Chocolatey
 Run this in an Powershell (Admin)